 Visiting US Student Registration

-Note: Some instructors do not allow students to join their course once it has begun.
-It is recommended that you register for and attend summer courses by their first meeting date.
-During add/drop week, if you want to add a course after it has started, you should first contact the instructor to receive permission to add.
+Please note that some instructors do not allow students to join their course once it has begun.
+It is recommended that students register for and attend summer courses by their first meeting date.
+During add/drop week, if you want to add a course after it has started, you must first contact the instructor to receive permission to add.

 Course loads

 Summer Term is comprised of two summer sessions.
 Students can take up to a total of 10 credits (typically two courses) during each summer session.
-Visiting students who want to overload (take more than 10 credits within one session) must receive permission from the director of Summer Term.
+Visiting students who want to overload (take more than 10 credits within one session) must receive permission from the Associate Dean of Summer Term.

 Course codes

 All Summer Term courses are assigned a college and departmental code, a three-digit course number, and a section identifier.
 For example, CAS EC 101S A1 means that the course is offered in the College of Arts & Sciences (CAS), by the Economics Department (EC).
-The course number 101 indicates it is an introductory course, the S indicates it is a summer course, and section A1 indicates it is offered in Summer 1.
+The course number 101 indicates it is an introductory course, the S indicates it is a summer course, and section A1 indicates it is a Summer 1 section.
 Please see Course Codes & Numbers for further information on the numbering system.

 Payment